IsraelCabrera/frigate/docs/docs/configuration/advanced.md

 ### Set Base Path via Environment Variable

-When it is not feasible to set the base path via a HTTP header, it can also be set via the `FRIGATE_BASE_PATH` environment variable in the Docker Compose file.
+When it is not feasible to set the base path via a HTTP header, it can also be set via the `SECURITY_BASE_PATH` environment variable in the Docker Compose file.

 For example: